KonstantoJr/MyDotFiles/README.md

 |$mod + Control + l| Lock screen|
 |$mod + Control + b| Change background image|

-### Folders
-- .makefiles folder contains usefull makefiles
-- .mypython folder contains python scripts may be in aliased in zshrc (currently none is)

 ### If you want to install these config files to a new system follow these steps

 1. Prior to the installation make sure you have committed the alias to your .bashrc or .zsh: